Ipswich railway station: West Bank

 A couple of shunting horses were based at this location during Great Eastern days (pre-1923).

-The West Bank Ferry terminal was developed in 1973.
+The West Bank Ferry terminal was redeveloped in 1973.

-Derby Road railway station and Westerfield railway station both had goods yards and a number of industrial facilities were located on the Felixstowe Branch Line.
+and stations both had goods yards; a number of industrial facilities were located on the Felixstowe Branch Line.

-Horse Box and Carriage truck traffic
+Horse box and carriage truck traffic

-A small set of sidings existed at the south end of Ipswich station on the up side of the tracks adjacent to the tunnel.
-Only one track was accessible from the main line the other sidings being accessed from a wagon turntable.
-Shunting horses were used in this location to position the vehicles and Ipswich had an allocation of around 30 horses in the 1890s.
-One track off the wagon turntable led to a small shed which housed a steam fire engine mounted on a flat truck.
+A small set of sidings existed at the south end of Ipswich station, on the up side of the tracks adjacent to the tunnel.
+Only one track was accessible from the main line; the other sidings being accessed from a wagon turntable.
+Shunting horses were used in this location to position the vehicles; Ipswich had an allocation of around 30 horses in the 1890s.
+One track off the wagon turntable led to a small shed, which housed a steam fire engine mounted on a flat truck.

-By the 1970s only a single siding remained which was used to occasionally stable locomotives and was lifted c1980.
+By the 1970s, only a single siding remained which was used to stable locomotives occasionally; it was lifted in c.1980.

 Signalling

-The following is a list of signal boxes found during the period during Ipswich was controlled by mechanical signaling.
-The last of these boxes closed in 1985 when the area was re-signalled and electrified.
+The last of the local signal boxes closed in 1985, when the area was resignalled and electrified.
 Currently all signals are controlled from Colchester Power Signal Box.
+The following is a list of signal boxes found during the period when Ipswich was controlled by mechanical signalling: